josh-greaves/darkphoton/README.md

 5. ./bin/ma5 -b -f [-b force sample analyzer static library rebuild; -f means force answer 'y' to any prompt]  -- Maybe overkill - but ensures a complete build.
 6. exit
 7. source ./tools/SampleAnalyzer/setup.sh   -- ensures setup has completed fully
+8. ./bin/ma5 -R   --    (R is 'recast' mode, necessary for this analysis)
+9. install delphes
+10. install PAD
+11. set main.recast = on
-8. Add lines TO .../madanalysis5/tools/PAD/Input/Cards/delphes_card_cms_exo_20_004.tcl: (OR just replace this input card file with the delphes_card file in the zip)  --  this is the input card corresponding to the cms_exo_20_004 analysis, which is the 13TeV Run 2 monojet analysis relevant to this work.
+12. REPLACE .../madanalysis5/tools/PAD/Input/Cards/delphes_card_cms_exo_20_004.tcl with the delphes_card file in the zip  --  this is the input card corresponding to the cms_exo_20_004 analysis, which is the 13TeV Run 2 monojet analysis relevant to this work.
+It needs to have the PDG code associated with the dark photon (18,-18) added in the appropriate places.
+(This step only necessary for Dark Photon HAHM model simulations)
-9. ./bin/ma5 -R   --    (R is 'recast' mode, necessary for this analysis)
+13. ./bin/ma5 -R   --    (R is 'recast' mode, necessary for this analysis)
-10. install delphes
-11. install PAD
-12. set main.recast = on

 Run MA5 to obtain limits:
 1. import ..../Events/run_01/tag_1_pythia8_events.hepmc.gz  as  name_your_output
 2. submit name_your_output   (you will see Do you want to edit the recasting_card? dont answer yet.)
 3. (in another window to avoid this manual step):  cp recasting_card.dat .../name_your_output/Input/       -- this switches off all analyses except cms_exo_20_004
 4. edit card: type Y to check that all are off except the relevant analysis, or type N just to keep going.
 5. The relevant output is stored: ..../madanalysis5/name_your_output/Output/SAF/CLs_output_summary.dat, and the expected/observed limits are at the very bottom.

 #### Dark Photon (Hidden Abelian Higgs Model, HAHM) model info: